IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 <https://pybind11.readthedocs.io/en/stable/index.html>`_  header files
 are available on your system, you can use your favorite C++ compiler (supporting the C++11 standard) to generate a dynamic library that can be imported in Python.
-If everything is properly configured, the following instructions on the command line can be used to compile the source code:
+If everything is correctly configured, the following instructions on the command line can be used to compile the source code:

 .. code:: console